Table of Contents

 Our bodies

 Here, we celebrate queer bodies in electronic music.
-Body Movements is a place for queer and trans electronic music to be applauded, queer exploration to be encouraged, and queer and trans expression to flourish.
+Body Movements is a place for queer and trans electronic music to be applauded, queer exploration to be encouraged, and queer expression to flourish.

 At Body Movements, we expect guests, artists, venues, and staff to respect our core values including;

-• Using verbal and enthusiastic consent when touching each other and entering each others personal space
+- Using verbal consent when touching each other and entering each other’s personal space

-• Being proud and supportive, of all Queer, Trans, and Non-binary bodies at the festival – of all shapes, sizes and colours.
-We are a body positive festival
+- Being proud and supportive of all Queer, Trans, and Non-binary bodies at the festival

 Your body

 Remember, you are responsible for yourself and your behaviour.
 Respect yourself and what you put your body through whilst partying.
 Keep hydrated, take a break, and please acknowledge that people on drugs take up more space.
-If you need help, reassurance, or a quiet space, remember to take a moment and speak to one of our welfare staff who will be able to help you.
+If you need help, reassurance, or a quiet space, remember to take a moment and speak to welfare.

-If your body feels at risk, in danger, or uncomfortable – recognise this, tell your friends, then, please address this and speak to our staff who are here to help.
+If your body feels at risk or uncomfortable – recognise this, tell your friends, then please address this and speak to our welfare staff who are here to help.

 Their bodies

-We encourage you to smile, have fun, and greet each new person with love and respect.
+We encourage you to smile at and greet each new person with respect.
 Be kind and look after your community.
-If you see anyone intoxicated or in need of help, please notify our staff who are trained to help.
+If you see anyone intoxicated or in need of help, please notify our welfare team, who are trained to help.

 By entering Body Movements, you agree to treat all people equally and without prejudice or presumption.
 If you’re not from the LGBTQI+ community, you’re a guest and should show respect.
 Never touch anyone without consent.